EnviroDIY/ModularSensors/docs/Further-Reading/SAMD-Clocks.md

 The OSCULP32k cannot be turned off in standby.

 The external interrupt controller must be attached to a currently-on clock to tell the difference between rising and HIGH or falling and LOW interrupts.
-If the external interupt controller is not attached to a running clock, then interrupts will not work!
+If the external interrupt controller is not attached to a running clock, then interrupts will not work!
 One the SAMD51, the EIC *can* be configured to work directly with the OSCULP32k without having to setup a separate clock generator.
 If the EIC is not configured to connect directly to the OSCULP32k, the GCLK it is configured to must be set to run in standby.
 The path from a clock source to the EIC on the SAMD51 is very similar to that of the SAMD21.